Click photos to view full size

 Jimmy Wayne is a former foster kid turned award-winning country music artist whose songs and story highlight his mission to raise awareness for children in foster care.
 Jimmy’s hits include “Stay Gone,” “Paper Angels,” “I Love You This Much” and “Do You Believe Me Now,” which earned BMI’s prestigious Million-Air Award for receiving one million radio spins in America.
 In 2009, Jimmy toured with Brad Paisley and recorded “Sara Smile” with rock ‘n roll Hall of Fame duo Daryl Hall and John Oates.

-Jimmy has performed on the Grand Ole Opry more than 215 times.
+Jimmy has performed on the Grand Ole Opry 221 times.
 He lives in Nashville and continues to work tirelessly on behalf of at-risk foster youth by performing, writing books, and keynote speaking.
-Jimmy's ultimate goal is to build transitional homes for youth who age out of foster care without a place to live.

-Jimmy’s third book —Ruby the Foster Dog — which followed Paper Angels (2011) and Walk To Beautiful (2014) — released on November 1, 2017 on Broadstreet Publishing.
-(Link to the Amazon.com presale, here)
+Jimmy’s third book — Ruby the Foster Dog — which followed Paper Angels (2011) and Walk To Beautiful (2014) — released on November 1, 2017 on Broadstreet Publishing.

 For more on Jimmy and his awareness campaign for foster children — Project Meet Me Halfway — please visit: www.projectmmh.org.